Rock Creek Campus

 Career and Program Description

-The Zoo Animal Management professional is knowledgeable and skilled in providing high quality daily care of captive populations of exotic animals, managing sustainable populations, maintaining animal exhibits/enclosures, providing effective interpretive programming to visitors, and participating in conservation programs.
-Graduates are prepared to serve the zoological community in a variety of capacities, including: zookeeper/aquarist, animal trainer, zoo educator, animal presenter/outreach, wildlife rehabilitator, registrar and laboratory animal technician.
-Students have the opportunity to work closely with a wide diversity of animals at the Oregon Zoo and gain additional experience at many other unique facilities in the region.
+The Zoo Animal Management professional is knowledgeable and skilled in providing high quality daily care of captive populations of exotic animals, managing sustainable populations, maintaining animal enclosures and exhibits, providing effective interpretive programming to visitors, and participating in conservation programs.
+Graduates are prepared to serve the zoological community in a variety of capacities including zookeeper or aquarist, animal trainer, zoo educator, animal presenter, wildlife rehabilitator, registrar and laboratory animal technician.
+Students have the opportunity to work closely with animals and staff at the Oregon Zoo and to gain additional experience in related fields and at many other unique facilities in the region.

 This is a seven term, full time program.
-All Biology and Management of Zoo Animal courses must be taken in sequential order in the course of study below.
-All Biology and Management of Zoo Animals courses must be completed with a C or better in order to qualify for continuation in the program.
+All Biology and Management of Zoo Animal courses must be taken in sequential order in the course of study below and each course must be completed with a C or better in order to qualify for continuation in the program.
+The program is a Learning Partner of the Association of Zoos & Aquariums (AZA) and some courses may be eligible for credit towards AZA Professional Development Certificates.

 Degrees and Certificates Offered